What HVAC Systems Qualify for Tax Credits?

 Natural Gas Water Heater

 Natural gas water heaters are among the most energy-efficient and cost-effective options for hot water in many homes.
-Homebuyers can receive up to $600 or 30 percent of a project cost by purchasing an ENERGY STAR-designated water heater with an energy efficiency UEF rating of at least 0.81 or higher.
+Homebuyers can receive up to $600 or 30 percent of the project cost by purchasing an ENERGY STAR-designated water heater with a UEF rating of at least 0.81.

 Here are the UEF rating minimums for natural gas water heaters: